brdsng/brdsng.github.io/setup.md

 $$set appeal_link <link>
 ```

 Set a link which users will be directed to appeal if they receive a permanent ban.
-If you're a server who wants to give users a second chance, this option is for you.
+If you're a server with your own dedicated appeal form, this option is up your alley.

 ## Step 3: Learn how to punish